panglesd/slipshow/docs/editor-setup.rst

 Editor Setup
 ============

-Slipshow can be integrated into your editor for a better experience when preparing your presentation.
+Slipshow should be integrated into your editor for a better experience when preparing your presentation.

 This integration helps in several ways: